SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_GPON/GPON_parameters/GPON_parameters_thresholds.md

 uid: GPON_parameters_thresholds
 ---

-# GPON parameters – Thresholds
+# EPM GPON parameter thresholds

-## Overview

-The EPM Solution is aimed to detect behavioral patterns in a network, due to this, it will never generate alarms at the lower CPE leven - _in this case an ONT_ - as a massive failure will generate an alarm Storm that the NOC operators or automatic systems receiving the notifications will have a hard time troubleshooting and following them up.
-For that reason, it is necessary to compare the ONT's operational levels to a set of conditions to know if the ONT (and by aggregation) the network is behaving as expected or there is any issue that needs to be fixed.
+The EPM Solution is aimed to detect behavioral patterns in a network.
+As such, it will never generate alarms at the lower CPE level, in this case an ONT, as a massive failure would generate an alarm storm, which would make troubleshooting and follow-up difficult for the NOC operators or automatic systems receiving the notifications.
+For that reason, the ONT's operational levels need to be compared to a set of conditions to know if the ONT (and by aggregation) the network is behaving as expected or if there is any issue that needs to be fixed.

-Those conditions are called Thresholds, and they can be configured by the GPON EPM administrator with the values that are most suited for the normal behavior of the network.
+These conditions are called **thresholds**, and they can be configured by the GPON EPM administrator with the values that are most suited for the normal behavior of the network.

-As mentioned in [GPON Architecture / ONT Data](xref:GPON_architecture#ont-data-connector) all operational data related to the ONTs is acquired from a third party stream, then parsed, and finally stored for analysis.
-The storage takes place in the OLT connector in which the ONT is detected.
-The threshold configuration needs to be done at the OLT element, in case of multiple elements using the same connector, you can use the **Multiple set feature** in dataminer to speed up your process.
+As mentioned under [GPON Architecture](xref:GPON_architecture#ont-data-connector) all operational data related to the ONTs is acquired from a third-party stream, then parsed, and finally stored for analysis.
+The storage takes place in the OLT connector detecting the ONT.
+The threshold configuration needs to be done in the OLT element.
+If multiple elements use the same connector, you can use the [multiple set feature](xref:Updating_elements#setting-a-parameter-value-in-multiple-elements) to speed up the process.

 ## Available configuration